 With a focus on ensuring sustainable airport processes and infrastructure, preparing airports for increasing process complexity and irregularity of operations while providing excellent customer experience, the Committee advocates with decision makers, ensures that partner’s programs bring benefits to airports, recognizes leading airports while issuing guidance and capacity building.

-ACI experts and members help shape global airport and passenger facilitation development by participating in industry events and working closely with international partners, including ICAO, the World Customs Organization, the World Economic Forum, the World Travel and Tourism Council, IATA, and the World Health Organization.
+ACI experts and members help shape global airport and passenger facilitation development by participating in industry events and working closely with international partners, including International Civil Aviation Organization (ICAO), International Air Transport Association (IATA), the World Customs Organization (WCO), the World Economic Forum (WEF), Air Traffic Industry Association (CANSO) and International Coordinating Council of Aerospace Industries Associations (ICCAIA).

 To foster best practices worldwide, ACI’s Airport Service Quality (ASQ) program provides airports with resources and benchmarking tools to measure and enhance passenger satisfaction.